Opty-Fi/docs/protocol/optyfi-protocol/strategy-types/investment-strategies.md

 ![A Zero-Step Strategy.](../../../.gitbook/assets/zero-step-strategy-1.svg)

-For example, simply holding COMP tokens in a reward vault to earn more COMP!
+For example, staking pools can earn the user COMP by simply holding COMP tokens in a reward vault!

 ## One-Step Strategy